exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 Developers in higher-level languages become allergic to re-inventing wheels for good reason.
-The chances are high someone has already encountered the same programming problem you are currently encountering, and there is often an efficient solution, encouraging good design patterns, in the form of a code library, just waiting to be easily imported with a single line.
+Chances are high that someone has already encountered the same programming problem you are currently encountering, and there is often an efficient solution, encouraging good design patterns, in the form of a code library, just waiting to be easily imported with a single line.

-Relying on open-source dependencies has become second-nature thanks to the expressive power it lends by abstracting away complexity.
+Relying on open-source dependencies has become second-nature.
-Why spend the time and effort writing your own webserver, when you can simply import Flask or Django, and have a working webapp after a few minutes of coding?
+Why spend time and effort writing your own webserver, when you can simply import Flask or Django, and have a working webapp after a few minutes of coding?

-The ubiquity of importing our way out of most programming problems means the vast majority of code that gets executed for a given application is *not* written or directly maintained by the same people responsible for developing that application.
+The ubiquity of importing our way out of most programming problems means the vast majority of code executed for a given application is *not* written or directly maintained by the people responsible for developing that application.
-This is further exacerbated by the fact that most dependencies have dependencies of their own, which can in turn have dependencies, etc.
-And a developer will mostly only be interested in the dependencies they directly import.
+This is further exacerbated by the fact that most dependencies have dependencies of their own, which can in turn have dependencies, etc., and a developer will mostly only be interested in the dependencies they directly import.

 ![Dependency Percent and Visibility](/images/posts/owasp-dp-node/dependencies.png)

-I am as guilty as the next person of slapping together projects by mostly importing open-source libraries found by reading doc and searching StackOverflow.
+I am as guilty as the next person of quickly getting projects off the ground by importing open-source libraries found by reading doc and searching StackOverflow.
 I did it for years serving in a SDLC-automation role, and while I do miss